mozilla/treeherder/treeherder/client/README.md

         )

     # Post the result collection
+    #
+    # data structure validation is automatically performed here, if validation
+    # fails a TreeherderClientError is raised
     req.send(trc)
 ```

 At any time in building a data structure, you can examine what has been created by looking at the `data` property.
 You can also call the `validate` method at any time before sending a collection.
-The `validate` method is called on every structure added to a collection.
+All treeherder data classes have `validate` methods that can be used for testing.
+The `validate` method is called on every structure in a collection when a `send` is called on a `TreeherderRequest`.
 If validation fails a `TreeherderClientError` is raised.

 If you want to use `TreeherderJobCollection` to build up the job data structures to send, do something like this.